vidbina/vidbina.github.io/_drafts/2018-01-19-notifications-through-dbus.markdown

 ## Conclusion

-This post is already far too long.
-I'll work on the features I wanted on another occassion.
+It's Sunday and this post is already too long, so I'll work on the features I wanted on another occassion.

-A day later, I removed the `notify-osd` package and installed `dunst` instead, but D-Bus didn't take notice of the change.
+I removed the `notify-osd` package and installed `dunst` instead, but D-Bus didn't take notice of the change.
 For the entire duration of my session notify-osd would pop up to any relevant message sent to the `org.freedekstop.Notifications` connection.

 Since the D-Bus session bus lasts for the duration of the user session, I basically had to log out and log back in to get dunst to pick up my notifications.

+Actually, I even tried killing the D-Bus session daemon in order to observe if that would trigger a restart.
+It didn't, :laughing: but did take down all of my windows rather spectacularly. :boom: I had a good laugh.

+Someday I will have to figure out what the point of `dbus-launch` is.

+Someday... :rainbow:

 ## Links

+ - [D-Bus Activation Tutorial][dbus-tut-activation] by Raphaël Slinckx
+ - [D-Bus Specification][dbus-spec]
+ - [D-Bus Tutorial][dbus-tut] by Havoc Pennington
- - [Introduction to D-Bus][dbus-intro]
+ - [Introduction to D-Bus][dbus-intro] by Jeroen Vermeulen
+ - [Wikipedia: D-Bus][wiki-dbus]

 [dbus]: https://www.freedesktop.org/wiki/Software/dbus/
 [dbus-intro]: https://www.freedesktop.org/wiki/IntroductionToDBus/